xmake-io/xmake-docs/guide/syntax_description.md

 ### Description Scope

-for beginners who are just getting started, or just to maintain some simple small projects, the requirements are fully met by describing the configuration completely.
+For beginners who are just getting started, or just to maintain some simple small projects, the requirements are fully met by describing the configuration completely.
 What is the description domain?
 It looks like this:

 ```lua
 target("test")